bezmoradi/tutorials/go/scope.md

 ## How to Define Block-level Functions

--   As functions are first-class citizens in Go, we can simply assign them to variables.
-In the following example, we have defined a function called `doSomething` inside the `main` function that is only and only accessible inside `main` and if we try to access is outside its scope, we will get `undefined: doSomething` error:
+As functions are first-class citizens in Go, we can simply assign them to variables.
+In the following example, we have defined a function called `doSomething` inside the `main` function that is **only** accessible inside `main` and if we try to access is outside its scope, we will get `undefined: doSomething` error:

 ```go
 package main